microchip-pic-avr-examples/avr128da48-cnano-8bit-mdfu-client-mplab-mcc/README.md

 Linker Additional Options
 *Linker Setting*

-This step is different depending on the compiler you are using.
+This step is different depending on the used compiler.

 *AVR-GCC*
- * If you are using the AVR-GCC compiler, open up project properties and apply the below settings
+ * When using the AVR-GCC compiler, open the project properties and apply the below settings

     - avr-ld>Memory Settings>FLASH segment>{*}.text=<{*}{*}Application Start Address_{*}{*}in_words>{*}
     - avr-ld>Additional Options=-Wl,-u,applicationFooter